 It should be noted that references from real estate agents or property managers carry far more weight than references from landlords.
 A landlord is not seen as a qualified professional, and could be a friend or family member.

-Write a few paragraphs about who you are, what you do for a living and perhaps the reason for your move.
+What should you write on a rental application letter?
+It's quite simple: Write a few short paragraphs about who you are, what you do for a living and perhaps the reason for your move.
 If you’re applying as a group for a property you intend to share, briefly introduce each housemate.
 Be professional, but not so overly formal that your personality doesn’t shine through.

 Give a brief rundown of your rental history, and make sure to mention any special circumstances such as pets.
 Even if you’re applying for a number of properties, it’s a good idea to specifically tailor each cover letter to mention features of the property that appealed to you.